Procedure of Coronary Angioplasty

 A catheter is used to deliver the stent into the narrowed coronary artery.
 Once in place, the balloon tip is inflated and the stent expands to the size of the artery and holds it open.
 Innovations in catheters have been ranging from the original balloon catheter to more flexible and soft ones.

-The ClearWay™ RX – Rapid Exchange Therapeutic Perfusion Catheter helps save larger area of heart muscle in heart attacks.
+The ClearWay™ RX – Rapid Exchange Therapeutic Perfusion Catheter helps save larger areas of the heart muscle in heart attacks.

 Rotablation represents an addition to the standard PTCA procedure.
 While a standard PTCA procedure is limited to the use of balloons and stents, rotablation also uses a tiny drill, powered by compressed air, to remove calcified deposits.